 Urban House provides family rooms for families and shared rooms for individuals.
 Men’s and women’s rooms are on separate corridors; each of the corridors has toilets and showers.
 Urban Housing provides bedding, towels, basic toiletries, washing facilities for clothes, and all meals.
 Meals are cooked on the premises by catering staff.

 At Urban House, there is a communal dining hall, individual social rooms for men and women, a family TV room, a classroom, a quiet room and a playroom.
 The classroom, quiet room and playroom are opened on a sessional basis.
 Outside groups run various social sessions at Urban House and there is a Volunteer Coordinator who programmes sessions.

 Whilst staying at Urban House asylum seekers have access to Asylum Help, which has an office and caseworkers at Urban House, and is a part of Migrant Help.
-Migrant Help has the Home Office contract to provide information on the asylum process to asylum seekers.
-People outside of the IAC can contact Migrant Help through a Freephone helpline.
+Migrant Help provide information on the asylum process to asylum seekers.
+People can contact Migrant Help through a Freephone helpline.
 The helpline offers information in a wide range of languages – however, there is often a long wait for calls to be dealt with.